Call Meeting to Order at 7:00 pm by Nicole

 V.P- Victoria Wilcox (Present) Trustee- Fred.
 Boogren (Present)

-Treasurer- Frank Kren (Present) Trustee- Tess Cini (Present)
+Treasurer- Frank Kren (Present) Trustee- Sandra Parker (Absent)

-The association assessment/HOA bills went out early September and it is time to get busy collecting the dues now through October.
+The Association bills are going out and it is time to get busy collecting the dues through September and October.
 The dues go to so many things such as:

 - Street lights